GovNFT/contracts/SPECIFICATION.md

 - allowing the GovNFT to withdraw vested tokens to the recipient
 - delegate their voting rights while tokens are locked, if the stored tokens possess governance capabilities
 - sweeping airdropped from the vault to a specified receiver.

+### GovNFTFactory

+Facilitates the creation and tracking of deployed GovNFTs.
+Creating a GovNFT requires the following arguments:

+- owner who will be allowed to create locks
+- address of the artProxy to be used for the token URI
+- name and symbol

+Upon the deployment of the factory, a single permissionless GovNFT is created and owned by the factory (anyone can create a lock in this case).